 Chic Pistachio

-Diamond Heart Ring
+Yellow Diamond Heart Engagement Ring

 Previous Next White GoldWhite gold is a popular and more affordable white-metal option.
 White gold is created by alloying gold with nickel or palladium, zinc and copper.
 White gold alloys are never truly “white” in color, so most white gold jewelry is electroplated with rhodium, a platinum group metal.